Babcock loses out on UK defence site maintenance contracts

-LONDON British engineering contractor Babcock (BAB.L) said on Monday it was no longer in the running for government contracts to maintain and develop defence property, worth up to 4.35 billion pounds when combined.
+LONDON, June 9 British engineering contractor Babcock said on Monday it was no longer in the running for government contracts to maintain and develop defence property, worth up to 4.35 billion pounds when combined.

 Babcock, which had tendered for three regional contracts under the Next Generation Estate Contracts framework, said it concluded after discussions with the Defence Infrastructure Organisation that it would not be awarded any of the work.